Sler69/MarvelProject/README.md

 # Marvel Prject(Albo)

-This is a project that uses the marvel API to get information for differnt heroes!
+This is a project that uses the marvel API to get information for different heroes!

 ## Getting Started